 Noah started writing about film in fourth grade with his review of "Driving Miss Daisy" for a Montessori school writing assignment (4 stars).
 Jumping ahead, he started writing a blog on film and politics, Reel Change, in 2012.
-Since then he has written for The Atlantic, Washington City Paper, Salon, Esquire, Film School Rejects, Think Progress, Movie Mezzanine, and others.
-Noah has also appeared on BBC and Fox News, and will lecture at the Smithsonian in February 2014.
-He still hasn't really figured out Twitter, but he's trying @reelchanger.
+Since then he has written for The Atlantic, The Guardian, Slate, Washington City Paper, Salon, Esquire, LA Review of Books, and others.
+Noah appears regularly on BBC's "Talking Movies" and has lectured at the Smithsonian.
+He's not great at Twitter, but he's trying @noahgittell.

 A piece on cinema of 2014 that addressed racial issues in the year after such progress with films like "12 Years a Slave."